perryfranks/zmk_corne_prog_dvorak/README.md

 I have included a primitive layout diagram for reference in the config folder, guide.txt and print_friendly.txt.

 ### Deviations from the original layout:
-Apart from some adjustments made to transfer the layout to smaller number of keys.
+Apart from some adjustments made to transfer the layout to a smaller number of keys.
 The main deviation is in the modelling of the number/symbol keys still being SHIFT + Number = SYMBOL instead of SHIFT + SYMBOL = NUMBER.
 This was mainly a consideration for one handed use as symbols and numbers are separated by different layers already.

 This can be altered by changing the [mod-morph](https://zmk.dev/docs/behaviors/mod-morph) definitions and swapping the order of the keys in the bindings section and double-checking their placement.